UnidosUS website redesign

 I used branding and style guidelines to help all stakeholders make decisions faster and keep messaging consistent.

-Emphasize that users what to be informed, not impressed.
+Emphasize that users want to be informed, not impressed.

 I drew from published policy reports to create concise copy that drove action rather than touting the organization's accomplishments.